ADHD Love Languages: Part Two

 The following are some of the ways that neurodivergent individuals may express love.
 You may notice that several of these are actually quite similar to the five traditional love languages; however, there are key differences.
 Here are the five neurodivergent love languages, and what they actually mean:

-Please Crush My Soul Back Into My Body
+Please Crush My Soul Back Into My Body—Physical Touch

-Deep pressure can be extremely soothing - not only for neurospicy folks, but we tend to enjoy and need it more than neurotypical people.
+What it means to someone neurodivergent: Although deep pressure is not only for neurospicy folks, they tend to enjoy and need it more than neurotypical people.
 The deep pressure from a tight hug, a weighted blanket, etc., helps produce feel-good hormones, such as oxytocin, serotonin, and dopamine, and decreases stress hormones like cortisol.

-“I found this cool rock/button/leaf/etc and thought you would like it”
+“I found this cool rock/button/leaf/etc and thought you would like it”—Gift Giving

-Also referred to as Penguin Pebbling, after the behavior of several penguin species that ‘gift’ their mates with pebbles to build their nests, this love language is all about showing the recipient that we care because we were thinking about them.
-It’s really very similar to the traditional love language of gifting, with the main difference being the type of gift - something small, often of little to no monetary value, that demonstrates an appreciation for the unique relationship and connection.
+This neurospicy twist on gift giving is commonly referred to as Penguin Pebbling, after the behavior of several penguin species that ‘gift’ their mates with pebbles to build their nests.
+It’s very similar to the traditional love language of gifting, with the main difference being the type of gift - something small, often of little to no monetary value, that demonstrates an appreciation for the unique relationship and connection.

 Certain tasks can be particularly difficult for neurodivergent individuals to complete.
-The specific tasks vary greatly from person to person.
-However, for some reason, the same task may be quite easy to do when performing it for someone else.
-For example, let’s say making a phone call to schedule a doctor’s appointment may be incredibly difficult for Jane.
-However, she finds it easy to schedule an appointment for her partner.
-Support swapping is, in essence, identifying those tasks each person struggles with most, and ‘swapping’ by performing those tasks for each other.
+While the specific tasks may vary from person to person, the tasks regardless may be much easier to do when doing them for someone else.
+For example, it may be difficult to do one’s own dishes, but much easier to do a friend’s.
+Support swapping is, in essence, identifying which tasks each person struggles with most, and ‘swapping’ by performing those tasks for each other.

 Just as a well-tended garden brings beauty and joy, nurturing our connections through diverse expressions of love fosters strong and fulfilling relationships.
-If you have a neurodivergent friend, family member, or partner, it’s important to recognize that they may express their love in a different way.
-The more you can speak with the person about each of your preferred love languages - whether the traditional types, or the neurodivergent types - the better you’ll both learn how to communicate your affection and care for the other.
+If you have a neurodivergent friend, family member, or partner, it’s important to recognize that they may express their love differently than you do.
+The more you can speak with the person about each of your preferred love languages - whether the traditional types or their neurodivergent counterparts - the better you’ll both become at communicating your affection and care for the other.